 When buying a new graphics card, pay attention to VRAM size.
 You don’t want to waste money on more VRAM when you don’t need it because your monitor is 1080p.

 On the other hand, not having enough VRAM will seriously affect overall performance.
-This is because you need enough VRAM to store the outgoing frame, along with all graphics assets.
+You need enough VRAM to store the outgoing frame and all graphics assets.

-Even if a modern game can’t occupy all the VRAM today, that won’t be the case in a couple of years.
+Even if a modern game can’t occupy all the VRAM today, that won’t happen in a few years.

 Assets, especially textures, are constantly increasing in size drastically.